ericazf/TTA-GAN/README.md

 # Targeted Transferable Attack against Deep Hashing Retrieval
-This is the code for "[Targeted Transferable Attack against Deep Hashing Retrieval]".
+This is the code for "Targeted Transferable Attack against Deep Hashing Retrieval".

 ## Requirements